mholling/nswtopo/sources/tas/README.md

 ## Topographic

 This topographic map is derived from features made avaiable on the [*Land Information System Tasmania*](http://www.thelist.tas.gov.au/) (*theLIST*).
 It produces a nicely styled topographic map with a full set of landform, casastral, hydrographic and transport features.
-Spot heights and building features are notably missing, as this data is not available online.
+(Spot heights are notably missing, as this data is not available online).
 Include it in your map layer list as follows:

     include:
     - tas/topographic